MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 ## Conclusions

 In conclusion, there are multiple architectures available on Azure to deploy and protect the [Yelb][yelb] application on [Azure Kubernetes Service (AKS)][aks].
-These solutions include using [Azure Web Application Firewall (WAF)][azure-waf] with [Azure Application Gateway][azure-ag] or [Azure Front Door][azure-fd], or leveraging the open-source web access firewall [ModSecurity][mod-security] with the [NGINX ingress controller][nginx], or using the cutting-edge [Application Gateway for Containers][azure-agc].
+These solutions include using [Azure Web Application Firewall (WAF)][azure-waf] with [Azure Application Gateway][azure-ag] or [Azure Front Door][azure-fd], or using the open-source web access firewall [ModSecurity][mod-security] with the [NGINX ingress controller][nginx], or using the cutting-edge [Application Gateway for Containers][azure-agc].
 Each of these solutions offers its own set of features and benefits, allowing you to choose the one that best suits your requirements.
 Whether you need regional load balancing, integrated WAF protection, or a cloud-agnostic approach, Azure provides the necessary tools and services to securely deploy and protect your Yelb application.

 ## Next steps